fence-io/website/content/articles/networking/linux-network-namespace/index.md

 app1
 ```

-To execute a process within a network namespace, you can utilize the `netenter` utility.
+To execute a process within a network namespace, you can utilize the `nsenter` utility.
 Here's how you can initiate a new shell within the `app1` namespace:

 ```
 root@ubuntu:~# nsenter --net=/run/netns/app1 bash